 - Complete the SLE Application Form and submit to Shires Teaching School

-- Using our fair and open sifting process you may be invited for assessment
+- Using our fair and open sifting process you may be invited for interview and assessment

 - If successful, you will gain SLE status and begin deployment